-I say this as someone who loves Dakota, but she seems unable to rock.
-She's no Carmen Sternwood, she's not even the rather alarmingly focused creature belting out an a capella "Hound Dog" in the 2007 movie of that name (my review here).
-There are 16 year-olds out there who are going on 23 and there are 16 year-olds out there going on 11.
-Dakota was an 11 year-old going on 30 but now 11 seems to have caught up with her, while the real Cherie was clearly still 'advancing' to an alarming degree.
-Maybe the studio hoped Fanning would mature during the filming, for certain she's due to pop into womanhood any day... if she lets it happen.
-There are ways that girls can prevent it, and I shudder to think that Dakota's following in so many young girls' DSM IV-certified child actor anorexic stunted growth footsteps.
-In THE RUNAWAYS she's still just a deer in the headlights, not yet a she-wolf eating said deer.
-Fanning lets Kristen Stewart do all the eating while she lies in the corner, sucks her thumb, and acts coy.
+I say this as someone who loves Dakota, or loved (past tense).
+Despite the cliche-bound script I was touched by her gut wrenching a capella "Hound Dog" in 2007 (my review here), but here she's just a shell of a phoned-in blank nothing, snarling on cue and looking cute but lacking any kind of self-assertion.
+There are 16 year-olds out there who are going on 23 and there are 20 year-olds out there going on eleven.
+Dakota was an eleven year-old going on 30 but now the age of twelve seems to have caught up with her.
+Maybe the studio hoped Fanning would mature during the filming, that maybe she wouldgrow into the role, but there are ways that girls can delay womanhood's onset.
+I shudder to think that Dakota's following in so many young girls' DSM IV-certified child actor anorexic stunted growth footsteps, but in THE RUNAWAYS she's still just a half-starved deer in the headlights, not yet a she-wolf, eating that deer, as nature intended.
+Fanning lets Kristen Stewart do all the eating while she sits in the corner, sucks her thumb, and looks coy.
 Is she even having fun?
 Does she still like to pull the wings off flies?
 Are you getting all these super-droll BIG SLEEP references?

-Fanning's good in these moments of stoned triumph and good much later as a zonked junky in the grocery store, using her cart for support as she glides through the aisles.
-Trying to buy two large onions and a liter of vodka from a skeptical cashier who looks distrustfully down at her blank eyes, bruised arms and shitty ID.
+Fanning's good in these moments of stoned triumph and good much later as a zonked junky in the grocery store, using her cart for support as she glides through the aisles, trying to buy two large onions and a liter of vodka from a skeptical cashier who looks distrustfully down at her blank eyes, bruised arms and shitty ID.
 We like that she steals her dying aunt's medication, and that she plays mind games with her copycat sister, but it's one thing to be believably fucked-up, another to turn that fucked-uppedness into rock and roll gold.
 Brando was a believable working class slob in STREETCAR NAMED DESIRE, for example, but that's not why the role made him an icon.
-Fanning needs that break-out role that will make us begin to think of her as not a girl, even if not yet a woman.
-She's still eerily mature like she was in I AM SAM, but now she's clinging to a blank DARIA-style po-faced apathy, trying to stare down adulthood in the mirror, and who can blame her, considering the horrors she's seen herself go through on film?
-Speed, anorexia and self-loathing keeps a girl 'forever young' until one day she just turns to dust or goes to rehab, or is saved by rock and roll.
-Yeah baby, rock and roll.
-But Dakota, if rock is to save your life you have to at least give a shit about it.
-You have to thank it, bathe in it, love it unconditionally.
-Otherwise you're just a poseur looking for a validation hand-out.
+He brought ferocious animal grace, he made the brute sexy in his savagery.
+Fanning needs that kind of ferocity.
+She's still eerily mature like she was in I AM SAM, but now she's clinging to a blank DARIA-style po-faced apathy.
+She's the FUGITIVE KIND Brando, trying to stare down adulthood in the mirror while passive-aggressively parodying her character's archetypal punk oomph.

-To go meta on the issue here: as a child actress coming into fruition, Dakota's heading into some treacherous waters... she needs a Keith Richards life preserver.
-She's a lost little girl, and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from your lostness, to cry and pine and bemoan our own lostness at the same time.
-It's not just Cherie throwing a tantrum of indecision, it's Dakota throwing a tantrum by draining Cherie's tantrum of cinematic resonance.
-It's kind of like when your trying to do improv with someone who wont obey the first rule of improv (always say yes) and so every attempt to start a scene is shot down by them without even thinking ("I'm a devil!" - "No you're not")- In that way Fanning's become like another child star whose precocious genius has seemed to fade, Christina Ricci (as Nathan R. writes about on Film Experience).
-If moviedom was their parents, Christina and Dakota would be going through a phase, a kind of passive aggressive tantrum, like Richard Burton in EXORCIST 2 (below).
-Sometimes too, as with Burton, if you have a rep of being a great actor, directors are skittish about telling you how bad your sucking.
-And you go on auto-pilot, not realizing future generations will be laughing at you for aeons to come.
+As a child actress coming into adulthood, Dakota's heading into some treacherous waters... she needs a Keith Richards life preserver.
+She seems to have forgotten she used to have one in acting.
+She's a lost little girl and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from the cinematic complexity of your acted lostness and thus to recognize cathartically our own lostness.
+Instead, it's not just Cherie throwing a tantrum of indecision, it's Dakota throwing a tantrum by draining Cherie's tantrum of cinematic resonance.
+She's become like another child star whose precocious genius has seemed to fade, Christina Ricci (as Nathan R. writes about on Film Experience).
+If moviedom was their parents, Christina and Dakota would be going through a phase, a kind of passive aggressive tantrum, like Richard Burton in EXORCIST II.
+Sometimes too, as with Burton, if you have a rep of being a great actor, directors are skittish about telling you how bad you're sucking.
+And you go on auto-pilot, not realizing future generations will be cringing over your hammy bad vibe hangover of a performance for eons to come.